Key takeaways

 4. What do the buyers want?

-Buyers will typically seek to purchase a company’s assets for the tax benefits they can accrue.
-“When they purchase assets, tax laws generally allow the buyer to deduct the purchase price,” says Heffernan.
+Buyers will typically seek to purchase a company’s assets for the tax benefits they can accrue, such as allowing the buyer to deduct the purchase price.

 Consider a business that chooses to sell its assets for $20 million, with $5 million attributed to the value of equipment and the remainder to goodwill.
 The buyer can claim an immediate $5 million tax depreciation deduction and amortize the goodwill over 15 years on a straight-line basis ($1 million tax deduction each year for 15 years).